OfficeDev/office-scripts-docs/docs/testing/power-automate-troubleshooting.md

 - The script signature uses unsupported types.
 Verify your types against the [restrictions for Office Scripts parameter and return types](../develop/power-automate-parameters-returns.md).

 The signature of a script is stored with the **Excel Business (Online)** connector when it is created.
 Remove the old connector and create a new one to get the latest parameters and return values for the **Run script** action.

+## Some web APIs not available with Power Automate flows

+Some web APIs, such as `TextEncoder` and `Crypto`, may not be available when running Office Scripts in Power Automate flows.
+See [MDN Web APIs](https://developer.mozilla.org/docs/Web/API) for a full list of web APIs.

+Power Automate returns the error `*API* is not defined`, where `*API*` specifies a library such as `TextEncoder`, when running a script that uses an unsupported API.

 ## See also